-A GLS bulb or ‘General Lighting Service’ bulb is essentially the classic general-purpose household and industrial lamp, which hasn’t changed much in shape since it first materialised in Victorian times.
-In the last two or three decades, many types of GLS bulb have become available: incandescent, energy-saving halogen, low-energy fluorescent, and LED.
+GLS bulbs (General Lighting Service) are essentially the classic general-purpose household and industrial lamp, which hasn’t changed much in shape since it first materialised in Victorian times.
+In the last two or three decades, many types of GLS have become available: incandescent, energy-saving halogen, low-energy fluorescent, and LED.

-In recent years the incandescent GLS bulb has been largely phased out of production by EU legislation, in favour of more energy-efficient alternatives.
-However, a diverse range of incandescent GLS bulbs is still available, including decorative filament bulbs, rough-service reinforced bulbs, daylight bulbs, and coloured bulbs.
+In recent years the incandescent bulb has been largely phased out of production by EU legislation, in favour of more energy-efficient alternatives.
+However, a diverse range of incandescent GLS products are still available, including decorative filament bulbs, rough-service reinforced bulbs, daylight bulbs, and coloured bulbs.

 Incandescent GLS bulbs are massively inferior to LED or CFL when it comes to energy-efficiency and lifespan, but they have advantages, nonetheless: